wp-plugins/nvd3-visualisations/readme.txt

 2. 4 Fast Steps of New Chart: 1)Clone from Gallery, 2)Feed in Own Data, 3)Edit Post/Page of WP, and 4)Publish It.

 == Changelog ==

+= 1.5.5 =
+Version 1.5.5 -
+Three more chart types accept TSV/CSV input formats (eq cumulativeline, stackedarea, and lineplusbar) and clone from gallery's TSV examples.
+Support of standard style's float option for right/left placements of chart.

 = 1.5.4 =
 Version 1.5.4 -